 Saroot Supasuthivech’s multimedia installation, Spirit-forward in G Major, charts the transformative journey experienced by Thai expatriates in Germany, told through a metaphoric cycle of life, death and rebirth.
 The work’s narrative unfolds in four parts.
 “New Beginnings” uses therapeutic dialogues to depict the initial migrant experience.
 “A Surreal Interlude”, based on interviews conducted with Thai monks and nuns in Berlin, transports viewers into a realm of magic and mortality inspired by Grimm’s fairy tales.
 The third segment focuses on a Thai music score Sai Samon, the oldest documented.
 Finally, “A Glimpse Beyond” dives into a poetic meditation on death and the afterlife, told from the viewpoint of the deceased.
 This poignant culmination is an exploration into a liminal reality between the familiar and the surreal, encapsulating the interplay of tradition, adaptation and preservation within an evolving cultural landscape.

 Passages will be held through Singapore Art Week 2024, with a public programme taking place on 20 January 2024.
-Details will be updated here.
+Details of the public programme can be found here.

 SEA AiR – Studio Residencies for Southeast Asian Artists in the European Union is made possible thanks to a generous grant of the European Union.

 28 November 2023, 5–8pm

 1 December 2023 – 14 January 2024: Friday – Sunday, 1–7pm

 Closed on 24, 25, 31 December 2023 and 1 January 2024